Oga Aquarium Gao

-Oga Aquarium Gao (男鹿水族館ガオ, Oga Suizokukan Gao), officially Akita Prefectural Oga Aquarium, is an aquarium located along Oga Peninsula coast, Oga, Akita Prefecture, Japan.
-GAO stands for Globe, Aqua and Ocean, and sounds like an Oga-native Namahage shout.
+Oga Aquarium Gao (男鹿水族館ガオ, Oga Suizokukan Gao), officially Akita Prefectural Oga Aquarium, is a public aquarium located along Oga Peninsula coast, Oga, Akita Prefecture, Japan.
+GAO stands for Globe, Aqua and Ocean, with the imagery of the logo inspired by Namahage.

 Overview

-Overlooking the Sea of Japan, it keeps and displays over 10,000 marine organisms, including those from Akita Prefecture's abundant marine resources and over 400 species of rare aquatic animals from around the world.
-This is the only tank in Japan where they have Japanese sandfish on display all year round.
-They also have a touch pool section where you can handle different sea creatures, such as sea urchin and sea cucumbers.
-During the New Year’s season, divers dress up as Namahage and feed the fishes in the main tank.
-The aquarium has appeared in the film "Tsuribaka Nisshi 15".
+Overlooking the Sea of Japan, the aquarium exhibits over 10,000 species of marine life, including those from Akita Prefecture's abundant marine resources, and over 400 species of rare aquatic animals from around the world.
+The aquarium features the only water tank in Japan where Japanese sandfish are exhibited year round.
+The aquarium also has a touch pool, where visitors can handle marine life such as sea urchins and sea cucumbers.
+During the New Year’s season, divers dress up as Namahage and feed the fish in the main tank.
+The aquarium has appeared in the 2004 film Tsuribaka Nisshi 15.

 History

-The former Akita Prefectural Aquarium was founded in 1967, and displayed 300 species including Japanese sandfish, Otters, Penguins and White caimans.
+The former Akita Prefectural Aquarium was founded in 1967, and displayed 300 species, including Japanese sandfish, penguins, otters, and spectacled caimans.